dilipsanapinb/real_time_task_manager/README.md

   - Update tasks
   - Delete tasks
 - Role-based access control:
-  - Normal users can manage their own tasks and tasks assigned to others.
+  - Normal users can manage their own tasks and tasks assigned to others by user himself.
   - Admins can manage all tasks within the organization.

 ## Deployed Backend: